Tips on how to easily get around Thailand on the cheap and discover more of beautiful Thailand.

 We've all imagined an overcrowded bus with livestock and baggage tied to its roof.
 Maybe that's just us considering that's what you can expect from public transport in Africa.
 But that's not the case in Thailand.
 Having asked locals about getting around in Thailand, many of them recommended we use the public bus, train or ferry.
 They themselves rely on it and, frankly, if it's good enough for them, then it's good enough for us too.

 We've personally taken the public bus various times and beside it taking a little longer because of the countless stops along the route dropping off and picking up passengers, it's 100% safe.
 Some of them are so nice that you can even charge your phone and watch TV (if you have a VHS tape...).
 In fact, on some occasions, government officials carried out safety inspections on our bus before departure to ensure that it was roadworthy.
 If that's not piece of mind then not even The Avengers can reassure you!

 Discover Hidden Gems in Thailand

 Getting around Thailand easily and on the cheap is absolutely possible.
 We're living proof.
 We were pleasantly surprised at how affordable, efficient and extensive Thailand's transport system is.
 Learning how to get around and how to buy tickets in Thailand really gave us confidence to discover more of Thailand's hidden gems.
-Some of which, include our recent discovery of the beautiful beaches Koh Phangan, Khao Sok National Park and going on some of the most exhilarating hikes on our 3 day trip in Krabi.
+Some of which, include our recent discovery of the beautiful beaches in Koh Phangan, Khao Sok National Park, embarking on our first scuba diving liveaboard experience around Similan and Surin Islands and going on some of the most exhilarating hikes on our 3 day trip in Krabi.
 Next time you're in Thailand, jump on train, bus or ferry and travel like we did, and you too can discover hidden gems in Thailand.